AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 major
 - Incremented when the Agency publishes an updated specification, e.g. a Trial Use or Approved version
 - Equivalence to a deprecated format such as CDA, is version 0
-- The first FHIR design is version 1.0.x
+- The initial FHIR-first design is version 1.0.x

 minor
 - Increments every time an updated release is made that contains one or more substantive changes (see below)